mohammadali110/coursera-google-it-automation-with-python/crash-course-on-python/CHEAT_SHEET_CONDITIONAL_STRUCTURES.md

+*This cheat sheet is provided as course content by instructors as a quick refrence guide to conditional statements.*

 ## Conditionals Cheat Sheet

 In earlier videos, we took a look at some of the built-in Python operators that allow us to compare values, and some logical operators we can use to combine values.
 We also learned how to use operators in if-else-elif blocks.